3comconfliczu/unicopedia-plus/README.md

     - basic Unihan information: set (IICore or full), status (unified or compatibility ideograph), radical/strokes, definition, numeric value, variant characters.
 - Basic radical information can also be obtained for the 214 KangXi radicals and the 115 additional CJK radicals.
 - Previously looked up characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
-- It is also possible to lookup a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Full Set</kbd> checkbox to perform the draw on the full set of 88,889 Unihan characters, or restrict it to the IICore set of 9,810 CJK unified ideographs in common usage.
+- It is also possible to lookup a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Full Unihan Set</kbd> checkbox to perform the draw on the full set of 93,858 Unihan characters, or restrict it to the IICore set of 9,810 CJK unified ideographs in common usage.
 - The currently looked up character is displayed at a large scale, followed by its code point.
 - Click on <kbd>◀</kbd> or <kbd>▶</kbd> to step through five different CJK typefaces, among:
     - `JP`: Japanese